screenshot 2026 04 13 105545

 Each begins as an entry point, developing specific capacities.
 None are complete in isolation.
 What emerges through their interaction is integration.

-These capacities are not trained separately, but brought into relationship.
 As they begin to synchronize, the system organizes into coherence—body, breath, and attention operating as a coordinated field.

 This is not a progression from one method to another, but a deepening through their relationship.